civol/HDLRuby/README.md

  * `<clock>` is the clock to use, this argument can be omitted.
  * `<reset>` is the signal used to reset the counter used for waiting, this argument can be omitted.

-This statement can be used either inside or outside a clocked behavior.
-When used within a clocked behavior, the clock event of the behavior is used for the counter unless specified otherwise.
-When used outside such behavior, the clock is the global default clock `$clk`.
-In both cases, the reset is the global reset `$rst` unless specified otherwise.
+This statement can be used inside a clocked behavior where the clock event of the behavior is used for the counter unless specified otherwise.

 The second construct is the `before` statement that activates a block until a given number of clock cycles is passed.
 Its syntax and usage are identical to the `after` statement.